CastilloCS/UD3-Project/README.md

-# Unit 2 Programming Project #
+# Unit w Programming Project #
 ## Goal: ##
-_Create a Java program using Unit 2 topics to demonstrate knowledge and mastery._
+_Create a Java program using Unit w topics to demonstrate knowledge and mastery._
 ## Requirements: ##
 1. Tie it to a real-world topic.
 Create a `README.md` ([markdown cheatsheet here](https://www.markdownguide.org/cheat-sheet/)) file with an explanation of your real-world topic:
     - Should be linked to an article, podcast, video, etc. ***OR***